gwlucastrig/gridfour/docs/wiki/G93-Compression-For-Floating-Point-Data.md

-The effectiveness of the G93 floating-point data compression algorithms was tested using elevation and ocean bottom depth data taken from the U.S Geological Survey (USGS) Cloud Optimized GeoTIFF (COG) data products and the GEBCO_2019 global bathymetry data set.
+The effectiveness of the G93 floating-point data compression algorithms was tested using elevation and ocean bottom depth data taken from the U.S Geological Survey (USGS) Cloud Optimized GeoTIFF (COG) data products (USGS, 2019) and the GEBCO_2019 global bathymetry and elevation data set (GEBCO, 2019).
 Although G93 is not limited to processing geophysical applications, the availability of a large set of elevation data made these products a convenient source of test data.
 Both products provide raster data in grids with a uniform angular spacing (i.e fixed intervals of latitude and longitude).
 Each of the high-resolution USGS products use a 1/3 second of arc spacing and cover a 1 degree square region.
-The lower-resolution GEBGO product covers the entire Earth (land and water) and provides a raster data with a spacing of 15 seconds of arc.
+The lower-resolution GEBCO product covers the entire Earth (land and water) and provides a raster data with a spacing of 15 seconds of arc[&lsqb;1&rsqb;](#note1).

 In the table, the regions of coverage for the USGS data are indicated by named locations.
-All data values are given in bits-per-symbol (bits for elevation point)[&lsqb;1&rsqb;](#note1).
+All data values are given in bits-per-symbol (bits for elevation point)[&lsqb;2&rsqb;](#note2).
 The data sources used for this test series were taken from files in either the GeoTIFF or NetCDF data format, both of which implement their own techniques for data compression.
 Thus the bits-per-symbol rates for the source files were